vmitro/chaquopy-experimental/README.md

-# An experimental build of Chaquopy: the Python SDK for Android for CPython 3.10 with Android API 31
+# An experimental Chaquopy repository targeting CPython 3.10 with Android API 31

 ## From the official README.md: